 The School of Law Enforcement and Justice Administration offers a Master of Arts in Law Enforcement and Justice Administration.
 The law enforcement and justice administration (LEJA) graduate program is internationally known for academic excellence.
-It provides students with a rich blend of theoretical, administrative, and practical knowledge as well as with research skills.
-Those who have earned the degree occupy positions of responsibility across the United States and in several foreign countries.
+It provides students with a rich blend of theoretical, administrative, and practical knowledge as well as research skills.
+Those who have earned the degree occupy positions of leadership across the United States and in several foreign countries.

 The program is designed to provide a balanced, interdisciplinary course of study for those currently employed in criminal justice and related fields, as well as for those wishing to pursue careers in these fields of academia.
-Courses provide students with current information in the areas of administrative/organizational behavior; law; research and quantitative skills; and specialized areas such as policing, corrections, security, and multiculturalism/diversity in criminal justice.
+Courses provide students with current information in the areas of administrative/organizational behavior; law; research and quantitative skills; and specialized areas such as policing, social justice, corrections, security, and multiculturalism/diversity in criminal justice.